Masaku12/simple_shell/README.md

 Use system calls only when you need to (why?)
 Write a README with the description of your project You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
 Format, see Docker.

+## GitHub
+*There should be one project repository per group.
+If you and your partner have a repository with the same name in both your accounts, you risk a 0% score.
+Add your partner as a collaborator.*